 Flowers for Algernon by Daniel Keyes

-Charlie Gordon, a youth with limited mental capabilities, and a laboratory rat named Algernon, become the joint objects of a scientific alteration to see if Charlie can become "normal."
+Charlie Gordon, a youth with limited mental capabilities, and a laboratory rat named Algernon, become the joint objects of a scientific experiment to see if Charlie can become "normal."

-A Separate Peace by John Knowles

-A conflict of loyalties at a New England boarding school between Gene and his fearless friend, Phineas, leads to tragedy.

 Adult Classics for Teens

+A Separate Peace by John Knowles A conflict of loyalties at a New England boarding school between Gene and his fearless friend, Phineas, leads to tragedy.
 To Kill a Mockingbird by Harper Lee The explosion of racial hate and violence in a small Alabama town is viewed by a young girl whose father defends a black man accused of rape.
 1984: A Novel by George Orwell Portrays a terrifying vision of life in the future when a totalitarian government watches over all citizens and directs all activities, becoming more powerful as time goes by.
 The Catcher in the Rye by J. D. Salinger In an effort to escape the hypocrisies of life at his boarding school, 16-year-old Holden Caulfield seeks refuge in New York City.
 Frankenstein by Mary Wollstonecraft Shelley The classic story of science and the search for the origins of life follows Dr. Frankenstein and the obsessive experiment that leads to the creation of a monstrous and deadly creature.
 A Tree Grows in Brooklyn by Betty Smith Young Francie Nolan, having inherited both her father's romantic and her mother's practical natures, struggles to survive and thrive growing up in the slums of Brooklyn in the early twentieth century.
-Of Mice and Men by John Steinbeck The tragic story of the friendship between two migrant workers, George and Lenny, and their dream of owning a farm.
 Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson A kindly scientist, Dr. Jekyll, attempts to explore the most loathsome forces of evil and the dark side of human nature behind the doors of his London laboratory.
 The Hobbit, or, There and Back Again by J. R. R. Tolkien Bilbo Baggins, a well-to-do hobbit, lives in the comforts of his hobbit-hole until the notorious wizard Gandalf and his group of dwarves choose him to take part in an adventure from which he may never return.
 The Adventures of Huckleberry Finn by Mark Twain A young boy living in mid-nineteenth century Missouri relates the many adventures that he and his friend Jim, an escaped slave, experience as they travel down the Mississippi River on a raft.
-The War of the Worlds by H. G. Wells An English astronomer, an artilleryman, a country curate and others struggle to survive the invasion of Earth by Martians in 1894.
-3/2016
+Slaughterhouse-Five, or, The Children's Crusade: A Duty-Dance with Death by Kurt Vonnegut A satirical social analysis that follows the haphazard life experiences of a man who is abducted by aliens and rendered a prisoner of war during the 1945 bombing of Dresden.
+6/2017 (rev.)